-- Increase in vegetation cover. - Improvement in overall vegetation condition - Reduction in disturbance to primary dune containing key cultural values. - Fire risk managed within acceptable levels. - No new building footprints
+- Increase in vegetation cover

+- Improvement in overall vegetation condition

+- Reduction in disturbance to primary dune containing key cultural values

+- Fire risk managed within acceptable levels

+- · No increase in building footprint

-5.2 ENVIRONMENT AND RECREATION ZONE (Magenta)
+5.2 RECREATION AND OPEN SPACE ZONE (Magenta)

 The primary focus of this zone is to provide for organised recreation activities and open space for more informal recreation and passive use.
 A key feature of the zone is that development will be less obvious, less formalised and facilities will be nestled into the surrounding landscape providing greater open space.
-The zone covers three areas of the park.
+The zone covers four areas of the park.
 Activities in the North-east zone include equestrian activities, dog-off lead use and informal recreation and the western zone is focused on picnic and play with the main playspace, skate park and potential new bike discovery area.
-The North-east zone is focused on community use.
+The North-West zone is focused on community use associated with the Tin Shed and the South East Zone captures the current Scout use.